 - Excellent written and oral communication skills;

-- Strong interpersonal skills; able to interact well with a diverse range of people and work as part of a team;
+- Proven ability to interact well with a diverse range of people and work as part of a team;

 - Able to work under the pressure of tight deadlines; and